Make it Easy

 It’s in the Bag

-If you traveled this summer, whether it was close to home or to some exotic local, you may have come home with a few souvenirs.
+If you travel, whether it’s close to home or to some exotic local, you may come home with a few souvenirs.
 Sometimes what we buy comes in plastic bags that are stamped with interesting art that appeals to us as much as the treasures we bought.
-If youre like me, youre reluctant to throw these bags away.
+If you’re like me, you’re reluctant to throw these bags away.

 Still, apart from lining the bathroom waste basket or using it to carry your shoes to work, what can you do with even an attractive empty bag?
 Make art!